 Rebuilding Trust

-The University is implementing a multi-pronged plan to support survivors; to address the abuse, harm, and trauma they have suffered; and to rebuild trust among our community.
-As part of this plan, Columbia notified former Hadden patients of his conviction and sentencing; informed them of their rights; and offered them the opportunity to participate in a Survivors’ Settlement Fund.
+The University is implementing a robust plan to support survivors; to address the abuse, harm, and trauma they have suffered; and to restore trust among our community.
+As part of these efforts, Columbia notified former Hadden patients of his conviction and sentencing; informed them of their rights; and offered them the opportunity to participate in a Survivors’ Settlement Fund.

 Settlement Fund

 In February 2024, Columbia University launched a $100 million Survivors’ Settlement Fund.
-Columbia University is extending the deadline to submit a claim to the Survivors’ Settlement Fund to April 15, 2026, to provide additional time for former patients of Robert Hadden to apply to the fund.
+Columbia University has extended the deadline to submit a claim to the Survivors’ Settlement Fund to June 15, 2026, to provide additional time for former patients of Robert Hadden to apply to the fund.